 Smartphone traffic to e-commerce sites is growing much faster than traffic from other devices.
 Users are increasingly shopping through their mobiles, while sales through PCs have dropped recently.
 Mobile ads and offers seem to be more effective and lead to better conversion rates.

 This means that advertisers should adjust their strategy to mobile devices and be more focused on smartphones as their crucial funnel.

 3. Adjust your offer to peak shopping times

 According to research, peak online shopping hours are from 8 PM to 10 PM.
-It seems reasonable as at that time people tend to have more spare time after work.
-As your clients are active during the evening, you can offer some discounts and promotions in the morning or afternoon to distribute evenly traffic on your page.
+It seems reasonable as, at that time, people tend to have more spare time after work.
+As your clients are active during the evening, you can offer discounts and promotions in the morning or afternoon to distribute traffic evenly on your page.

 4. Leverage multi-screening

 Consumers are switching between devices constantly.
-Nearly, 60% admit that they browse the Internet while watching TV, often searching for information on something they have just seen.
-With this knowledge, advertisers can plan integrated multiscreen campaigns that will provide a consistent brand experience across multiple screens.
+Nearly 60% admit that they browse the Internet while watching TV, often searching for information on something they have just seen.
+With this knowledge, advertisers can plan integrated multiscreen campaigns to provide a consistent brand experience across multiple screens.

 Remember that each media device fulfills a different role in brand building.
-For instance, TV helps in generating awareness, while mobile ads can work as an incentive to buy.
+For instance, TV helps generate awareness, while mobile ads can work as an incentive to buy.

 5. Be on top of current trends